Canon 600D vs 77D

 It is notable that the 77D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 600D does not offer wifi capability.
+In contrast, the 600D does not provide wifi capability.

 The 77D is a recent model that features in the current product line-up of Canon.
-In contrast, the 600D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 600D has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 600D was succeeded by the Canon 650D, while the 77D does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.